 • Increase attention and listening spans

-• provide an expressive language model
+• encourage expressive language development

 • develop children’s sense of story structure and predictive skills